nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing a client : `edit`

-Edits an existing client in FAid.
+Edits information of an existing client in FAid.
-7

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`